 Mechanical Engineering at Bristol is ranked number one in the UK in the Guardian University Guide 2021.
 We scored 93% for overall student satisfaction (NSS 2020).

 We have valuable links with world-class local engineering and tech companies, and you’ll engage with industry from the very start of your studies.

 - BEng Mechanical Engineering (H305)

 - MEng Mechanical Engineering with Study Abroad

 - MEng Mechanical Engineering with Study Abroad in a Modern Language (H301)

 - MEng Mechanical Engineering with a Year in Industry

 Our courses are fully accredited by the Institution of Mechanical Engineers.
-Upon completion, you will have already met part (studying BEng) or all (studying MEng) of the exemplifying benchmark academic requirements for becoming an Incorporated (IEng) or Chartered Engineer (CEng).
+Upon completion, you will have already met part (BEng) or all (MEng) of the benchmark academic requirements for becoming an Incorporated (IEng) or Chartered Engineer (CEng).

 MechSoc, the official society for mechanical engineering, is run by our students with the aim of encouraging social and professional development.